MarathonLabs/marathon/docs/docs/intro/configure.md

 </TabItem>
 </Tabs>

+NOTE: analyticsTracking can also be enabled (default value) / disabled directly from the CLI.
+It is disabled if it's set to be disabled in either the config or the CLI.

 ### BugSnag reporting

 To better understand crashes, we report crashes with anonymised info.
 By default, this is enabled.
 Use **false** to disable.

 <Tabs>